 Political Beliefs affect Compliance with COVID-19 Social Distancing Orders

 Social distancing is vital to mitigate the spread of the novel coronavirus.
 We use geolocation data to document that political beliefs present a significant limitation to the effectiveness of state-level social distancing orders.
 Residents in Republican counties are less likely to completely stay at home after a state order has been implemented relative to those in Democratic counties.
-Debit card transaction data shows that Democrats are more likely to switch to e-commerce spending after state orders are implemented.
-We also find that Democrats are less likely to respond to a state-level order when it is issued by a Republican governor relative to one issued by a Democratic governor.
-These results are robust to controlling for other factors including time, geography, local COVID-19 cases and deaths, county characteristics, and other social distancing orders.
-We conclude that bipartisan support is essential to maximize the effectiveness of social distancing orders.
+Debit card transaction data shows that Democrats are more likely to switch to remote spending after state orders are implemented.
+Political alignment with officials giving orders may partially explain these partisan differences.

 Keywords: COVID-19, Coronavirus, Political polarization, Geolocation data, Credit card transaction data